joshkauffman/eosio.forum/types.md

 Referendum
 -----------

-`referendum` should be seen as the only `type` that a Block Producer should care about.
+`referendum-v1` should be seen as the only `type` that a Block Producer should care about.
 The available responses are always `0`:`No`,`1`:`Yes` All UIs should display the voting buttons along with their value e.g. "0 - No" so that a user can easily verify their vote through any block explorer.

 ```
 {
-  "type":"referendum",
+  "type":"referendum-v1",
   "content":`string`
 }
 ```